Pope John XII: Church affairs

 Although Pope John XII was condemned for his worldly ways, he still managed to devote some time towards church affairs.
-In early 956, he wrote to William of Mayence, the papal legate in Germany, urging him to continue in his work there, especially against those who would "devastate the churches of God".
+In early 956, he wrote to William of Mainz, the papal legate in Germany, urging him to continue in his work there, especially against those who would "devastate the churches of God".
 He asked William to inform him of the goings on both in West Francia and Germany.
 John also wrote to Henry, the new archbishop of Trier, granting him the pallium and encouraging him to lead a good life.
 In 958, he granted privileges to Subiaco Abbey, on condition that:

 every day by priests and monks should be recited, for the good of our soul and the souls of our successors, a hundred Kyrie-eleisons and a hundred Christe-eleisons, and that thrice each week the priests should offer the Holy Mass to Almighty God for the absolution of our soul and those of our successors.

 In 960 John confirmed the appointment of Saint Dunstan as archbishop of Canterbury, who traveled to Rome to receive the pallium directly from John XII's hands.

 On 12 February 962, John convened a synod in Rome at the behest of Emperor Otto.
 In it, John agreed to establish the Archbishopric of Magdeburg and the Bishopric of Merseburg, bestowed the pallium on the archbishop of Salzburg and archbishop of Trier, and confirmed the appointment of Rather as bishop of Verona.
 It also passed a resolution excommunicating Bishop Hugh of Vermandois, who had attempted to reclaim his former position as archbishop of Reims.
 This excommunication was reconfirmed by John at another synod held at Pavia later that same year.

 According to Horace Kinder Mann, "ecclesiastical affairs did not seem to have had much attraction for John XII".